-13 credits Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units.

-FDUCATIONAL INSTITUTES 1-4 credits Special courses designed as in-service upgrading programs, frequently provided with the support of curriculum units.

-PRINCIPLES OF EDUCATIONAL ADMINISTRATION A perspective of educational administration and the context in which it operates, with emphasis on the processes, tasks, roles and relationships involved and career opportunities.

-SCHOOL BLISHESS ADMINISTRATION

-602 SCHOOL BUSINESS ADMINISTRATION An examination of the changing role of today's school business administrator and study of major business functions from the perspectives of principals, business administrators and

-603 ADMINISTRATION OF EDUCATIONAL PERSONNEL 2 credits A perspective on human resources management and a practical orientation to the major dimensions of the personnel function.

-SCHOOL-COMMUNITY RELATIONS An analysis of the principles, practices, and materials that facilitate the adjustment and inter-pretation of schools to their internal and external publics.

-606 EVALUATION IN EDUCATIONAL ORGANIZATIONS

-An examination of the general concepts, models, practical applications and considerations involved in the evaluation of educational organizations including program evaluation, performance appraisal and operational evaluation.

-SCHOOL LAW An examination of the legal principles underlying education in United States as reflected in statutory provisions, court decisions and administrative orders.

-- 608 SCHOOL FINANCE AND ECONOMICS 3 credits A study of financial operations of school systems, including taxes, other sources of revenue, expenditures, budgeting and the effects of economic factors. - An overview and analysis of educational and instructional programs emphasizing the basic purposes, functions and structures necessary to shape, implement and evaluate them. - PRINCIPLES OF EDUCATIONAL SUPERVISION Study of principles, organizations and techniques of supervision with view to improvement of instruction.

-PRINCIPLES OF CURRICULUM DEVELOPMENT
+- 590,1,2,3 WORKSHOP 1-3 credits Individual work under staff guidance on curriculum problems, utilization of community resources, planning of curriculum units. - 594 EDUCATIONAL INSTITUTES 1-4 credits Special courses designed as in-service upgrading programs, frequently provided with the support of curriculum units. - PRINCIPLES OF EDUCATIONAL ADMINISTRATION 601 3 credits A perspective of educational administration and the context in which it operates, with empha-sis on the processes, tasks, roles and relationships involved and career opportunities. - 602 SCHOOL BUSINESS ADMINISTRATION 2 credits An examination of the changing role of today's school business administrator and study of major business functions from the perspectives of principals, business administrators and superintendents. - 603 ADMINISTRATION OF EDUCATIONAL PERSONNEL 2 credits A perspective on human resources management and a practical orientation to the major dimensions of the personnel function. - SCHOOL-COMMUNITY RELATIONS 604 3 credits An analysis of the principles, practices, and materials that facilitate the adjustment and inter-pretation of schools to their internal and external publics. - EVALUATION IN EDUCATIONAL ORGANIZATIONS 606 3 credits An examination of the general concepts, models, practical applications and considerations involved in the evaluation of educational organizations including program evaluation, performance appraisal and operational evaluation. - 607 SCHOOL LAW 2 credits An examination of the legal principles underlying education in United States as reflected in statutory provisions, court decisions and administrative orders. - SCHOOL FINANCE AND ECONOMICS 3 credits A study of financial operations of school systems, including taxes, other sources of revenue, expenditures, budgeting and the effects of economic factors - PRINCIPLES OF CURRICULUM DEVELOPMENT 609 3 credits An overview and analysis of educational and instructional programs emphasizing the basic pur-poses, functions and structures necessary to shape, implement and evaluate them.